 We will have focus on 4 main projects and some smaller assignments:

-1- Print project in 2 parts (will be deliver as a print in a binder and booklet)
+1- Print project in 2 parts (We won't print them actually!))

 2- Personal digital portfolio